drydockcloud/ci-compliancetools/README.md

 [Available on Docker Hub](https://hub.docker.com/r/drydockcloud/ci-secrender)

+## Usage

+1. Add the `activate` script and a `docker-compose.yml` file to your project root.
+Examples of these files are included in this repository.
+1. Run `docker-compose pull`.
+1. Run `. activate`.
+1. Run any of the commands available to you; `createfiles`, `makefamilies`, and `makessp`

+For more information about the commands, see the [documentation for compliancetools](https://github.com/CivicActions/compliancetools).

 ## License

 This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details.